This article about GoodBelly Probiotics contains affiliate links. Please see my disclosures.

 If someone is drinking GoodBelly probiotic drinks to achieve better gut health, they may not realize they could be making their gut issues worse.

-So someone tell me, why in the world would you drink GoodBelly probiotic drinks to feel better?
-They are loaded with SUGAR.
-Sure, the sugars are “natural sugars from fruit juices,” and GoodBelly says on its website the sugar is important to “keeping the probiotics stable”, but it’s still sugar people and that is bad news for your gut and your overall health!
+Even though the sugars in GoodBelly are “natural sugars from fruit juices,” and GoodBelly says on its website that sugar is important to “keeping the probiotics stable”, it’s still sugar and that’s bad news for your gut and your overall health.

-Here’s how GoodBelly drinks stack up in the sugar lane:
+Here’s how GoodBelly probiotics stack up in the sugar lane: